NeovisionSAS/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### AI tools: add extra points

-{{% alert title="Note" color="primary" %}}
-More points improve outline accuracy, but make shape editing harder.
+> **Note:** More points improve outline accuracy, but make shape editing harder.
-Fewer points make shape editing easier, but reduce outline accuracy.
+> Fewer points make shape editing easier, but reduce outline accuracy.
-{{% /alert %}}

 Each model has a minimum required number of points for annotation.
 Once the required number of points is reached, the request